Agricultural Marketing Service, USDA.

 The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Order 12866.

 This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
-Under the marketing order now in effect, orange and grapefruit handlers are subject to assessments.
+Under the marketing order now in effect, orange and grapefruit handlers in the Lower Rio Grande Valley are subject to assessments.
 Funds to administer the order are derived from such assessments.
-It is intended that the assessment rate as issued herein will be applicable to all assessable oranges and grapefruit beginning August 1, 2012, and continue until amended, suspended, or terminated.
+It is intended that the assessment rate as proposed herein would be applicable to all assessable oranges and grapefruit beginning on August 1, 2011, and continue until amended, suspended, or terminated.

-This rule increases the assessment rate established for the Committee for the 2012-13 and subsequent fiscal periods from $0.14 to $0.16 per 7/10-bushel carton or equivalent of oranges and grapefruit handled.
+This rule would increase the assessment rate established for the Committee for the 2011-12 and subsequent fiscal periods from $0.12 to $0.14 per 7/10-bushel carton or equivalent of oranges and grapefruit handled.

 The Texas orange and grapefruit marketing order provides authority for the Committee, with the approval of USDA, to formulate an annual budget of expenses and collect assessments from handlers to administer the program.
 The members of the Committee are producers and handlers of Texas oranges and grapefruit.
 They are familiar with the Committee's needs and with the costs for goods and services in their local area and are thus in a position to formulate an appropriate budget and assessment rate.
 The assessment rate is formulated and discussed in a public meeting.
 Thus, all directly affected persons have an opportunity to participate and provide input.

-For the 2011-12 and subsequent fiscal periods, the Committee recommended, and USDA approved, an assessment rate that would continue in effect from fiscal period to fiscal period unless modified, suspended, or terminated by USDA based upon a recommendation and information submitted by the Committee or other information available to USDA.
+For the 2004-05 and subsequent fiscal periods, the Committee recommended, and USDA approved, an assessment rate that would continue in effect from fiscal period to fiscal period unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other information available to USDA.

-Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+Although this assessment rate would be in effect for an indefinite period, the Committee would continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
 The dates and times of Committee meetings are available from the Committee or USDA.
 Committee meetings are open to the public and interested persons may express their views at these meetings.
-USDA will evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
-Further rulemaking will be undertaken as necessary.
-The Committee's 2012-13 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by USDA.
+USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+Further rulemaking would be undertaken as necessary.
+The Committee's 2011-12 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by USDA.

 The purpose of the RFA is to fit regulatory actions to the scale of business subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
 Marketing orders issued pursuant to the Act, and the rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.

-There are approximately 170 producers of oranges and grapefruit in the production area and 15 handlers subject to regulation under the marketing order.
-Small agricultural producers are defined by the Small Business Administration (SBA) as those having annual receipts less than $750,000, and small agricultural service firms are defined as those whose annual receipts are less than $7,000,000 (13 CFR 121.201).
+There are approximately 177 producers of oranges and grapefruit in the production area and approximately 12 handlers subject to regulation under the marketing order.
+Small agricultural producers are defined by the Small Business Administration (SBA) (13 CFR 121.201) as those having annual receipts less than $750,000, and small agricultural service firms are defined as those whose annual receipts are less than $7,000,000.

-A review of historical information and preliminary information pertaining to the upcoming fiscal period indicates that the grower price for the 2012-13 season could range between $8.98 and $16.35 per 7/10-bushel carton or equivalent of oranges and grapefruit.
-Therefore, the estimated assessment revenue for the 2012-13 fiscal period, as a percentage of total grower revenue, could range between 1 and 2 percent.
+A review of historical information from recent seasons (2008-2010) and preliminary information pertaining to the upcoming fiscal period indicates that the season average packinghouse door price for the 2011-12 fiscal period could likely range from $6.24 to $8.23 per 7/10-bushel carton equivalent of Texas oranges, and from $10.90 to $15.55 for Texas grapefruit.
+Therefore, the estimated assessment revenue for the 2011-12 fiscal period as a percentage of total grower (packinghouse door) revenue could range between 1.7 and 2.2 percent for oranges and between 0.9 and 1.3 percent for grapefruit.

-In addition, the Committee's meeting was widely publicized throughout the Texas citrus industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
-Like all Committee meetings, the June 5, 2012, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
+This action would increase the assessment obligation imposed on handlers.
+While assessments impose some additional costs on handlers, the costs are minimal and uniform on all handlers.
+Some of the additional costs may be passed on to producers.
+However, these costs would be offset by the benefits derived by the operation of the order.
+In addition, the Committee's meeting was widely publicized throughout the Texas orange and grapefruit industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
+Like all Committee meetings, the June 9, 2011, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
+Finally, interested persons are invited to submit comments on this proposed rule, including the regulatory and informational impacts of this action on small businesses.

-In accordance with the Paperwork Reduction Act of 1995, (44 U.S.C. chapter 35), the order's information collection requirements have been previously approved by the Office of Management and Budget (OMB) and assigned OMB No. 0581-0189 Generic Fruit Crops.
+In accordance with the Paperwork Reduction Act of 1995, (44 U.S.C.
+Chapter 35), the order's information collection requirements have been previously approved by the Office of Management and Budget (OMB) and assigned OMB No. 0581-0189 (Generic Fruit Crops—Mandatory).
 No changes in those requirements as a result of this action are necessary.
 Should any changes become necessary, they would be submitted to OMB for approval.

-This rule imposes no additional reporting or recordkeeping requirements on either small or large Texas orange and grapefruit handlers.
+This proposed rule would impose no additional reporting or recordkeeping requirements on either small or large Texas orange and grapefruit handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
-As noted in the initial regulatory flexibility analysis, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this final rule.

 AMS is committed to complying with the E-Government Act, to promote the use of the Internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.

-A small business guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders may be viewed at: www.ams.usda.gov/MarketingOrdersSmallBusinessGuide.
-Any questions about the compliance guide should be sent to Jeffrey Smutny at the previously mentioned address in the FOR FURTHER INFORMATION CONTACT section.
+A small business guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders may be viewed at: http://www.ams.usda.gov/MarketingOrdersSmallBusinessGuide.
+Any questions about the compliance guide should be sent to Laurel May at the previously-mentioned address in the FOR FURTHER INFORMATION CONTACT section.

 PART 906—ORANGES AND GRAPEFRUIT GROWN IN LOWER RIO GRANDE VALLEY IN TEXAS